As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The ash beds on the island of Maui may host hidden geodes in them.
 Maui Island is the second-largest of the Hawaiian Islands.

-Here, at the Au’Au Channel, between Maui and Lanai, is one of the most abundant places where the famous black coral, which is the official gemstone of Hawaii, can be found.
-Pearls can also be found, as well as agates, shark teeth, sea glass, or seashells, in the many beaches surrounding Maui.
+Here the Au’Au Channel, between Maui and Lanai, is one of the most abundant places where the famous black coral, which is the official gemstone of Hawaii, can be found.
+Pearls can also be found, as well as agates, shark teeth, sea glass, or seashells, on the many beaches surrounding Maui.